pr1meM/asmref/README.md

 # Linux assembly reference man page (asmref)
 ---
 ## Why?
-It is always useful to have a quick reference.
-I did not find any manpage, which contains all useful syscalls, with examples,numbers and description.
-I really like man pages so i decided to make one.
-You can always take a look into this man page, while programming, reverse engineering and exploit development.
-Its mainly for beginners but also for everyone else who just wants to have a quick reference.
+I couldn't find a man page covering all the useful syscalls in one place, numbers, examples, and descriptions included, so I wrote one myself.
+It's meant as a quick reference for programming, reverse engineering, and exploit development.
+Mainly aimed at beginners, but useful for anyone who wants a fast lookup.

 ---
 ## How to use?